roytang/blog/content/post/2008/01/legazpi-albay.md

 Of course, there was Mayon, visible as soon as we descended from the clouds.
 Unfortunately the peak stayed hidden from us for the entire weekend, maybe another time.
 Still, Sunday morning we climbed Lignon Hill, which is a lot smaller than Mayon.
 We were hoping that by the time we finish the 30-minute walk to the top the peak would show itself.
 No such luck.

-The walk upwards was&#8230;invigorating in a way.
+The walk upwards was... invigorating in a way.
 I have a newfound respect for slopes.
 The road we were walking on our way to the peak can't have been more than 30 degrees at its most difficult, yet my leg muscles felt dead tired before we were halfway up.
 Just shows how out of shape I was.
 The trip down was much faster of course.

 The rest of the stay was mostly eating and shopping for _pasalubong.